Atlas Ramachandran: Career

 In Delhi, Ramachandran started his career in the banking industry.
 He joined Canara Bank and completed a post-graduate degree in economics from the Delhi School of Economics.
 Later on, selected as a probationary officer by the State Bank of India, he moved to the State Bank of Travancore where he was a field officer, accountant and manager.
 By the time he left the bank, he was the superintendent of over 100 branches.

 In 1974, he moved to Kuwait City to work for the Commercial Bank of Kuwait.

 He assumed the post of Administration Manager of the International Division.

 Having been convinced of the immense demand for gold ornaments, he opened the first ATLAS showroom in Souk Al Watya in Kuwait.

 Kuwait was looted during the Gulf War and Ramachandran experienced a total loss, so he started over in the United Arab Emirates.
 He introduced the concept of mega-offers in the regional gold trade.
 From gold bars to luxurious cars, shoppers won generous prizes.
 ATLAS served well over a million customers.
 This led to the coining of the now famous slogan, "ATLAS jewellery-Trusted by Millions", with Ramachandran himself serving as the brand ambassador and lending his face and voice for the advertisements.

-Marketing strategies

-Ramachandran developed numerous marketing strategies hitherto unknown in the gold industry.
-He believed in joint promotions with well-known brands.
-Some of his innovative promotions were: